Teoroo-CMC/CCS/README.md

         }
 }
 ```
 The `structure.json` file contains different configurations labeled ("S1", "S2"...) and corresponding energy, pairwise distances (contained in an array labelled as "O-O" for oxygen).
-The stoichiometry of each configuration is given under the atoms label (" Atoms") as a key-value pair ("O" : 2 ).
+The stoichiometry of each configuration is given under the atoms label ("Atoms") as a key-value pair ("O" : 2 ).

 To perform the fit :